Diseases & Conditions : Travel Medicine

 Staying Healthy While You Travel

 Preventing illness or injury is a big part of making your trip relaxing and enjoyable.
-Because some destinations have environments that may be very different from the area you live in, and travel to developing countries pose certain extra risks, it is important to take certain precautions.
+It is important to take certain precautions.
+Some destinations have environments that may be very different from the area you live in.
+Also, travel to developing countries poses certain extra risks.

 Healthy preparations before you travel

 If you are planning to travel outside the United States, the CDC recommends that you:

 Prepare a complete travel itinerary.
 List each destination, length of stay, and types of activities planned.

 Contact your travel agent to obtain local health information.
 This should include food and beverage precautions, information regarding insects and other pests, and the availability of emergency medical care.

 Check with your insurance company to determine what coverage your policy provides for travel abroad.